dynamicguy/mw-docs/docs/getting-started/installation-linux.md

 ## Prerequisites

-Before you are ready to run MajorityWorld, you will need additional software installed on your computer.
+Before you are ready to run DrikGallery, you will need additional software installed on your computer.

 ### Python 3

-MajorityWorld requires Python version 3.6 or later.
+DrikGallery requires Python version 3.6 or later.
 A compatible version comes pre-installed with most current Linux systems.
 If not, consult your Linux distributor for instructions on how to install Python 3.6 or 3.7.

 ### Node.js